 Only vehicles displaying an official handicap permit may park within spaces identified for handicapped use.
 According to New Mexico Motor Vehicle Code 66-7-352.2, it is unlawful for any person to park a motor vehicle not displaying a special registration plate or a parking placard in a designated disabled parking space.
-NMJC public safety/security employees are permitted to issue handicap violations citations.
+NMJC Campus Security and Safety employees are permitted to issue handicap violations citations.
 NMJC's parking citation fines are listed in this section under Vehicle Violations.